naveenraman/AI-100-Preparation/README.md

             }

 ### Summary
-As you've seen in this module, it's easy to add text filters to your apps and services with Microsoft Azure Content Moderator.
-With the Text Moderation API, you can:
+It's easy to add text filters to your apps and services with Microsoft Azure Content Moderator.
+With the Text Moderation API, we can:
 - Analyze text to look for unwanted content.
 - Classify the potentially offensive content.
 - Get insights into the potential PII that's being shared so that you can protect it.